hmoustaphaousmane/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 * 5-string\_toupper.c : change all lowercase letters of a string to uppercase

-* 6-cap\_string.c : capitalize all words of a string
+* 6-cap\_string.c : capitalize all words of a string ?!

+* 7-leet.c : that encode a string into 1337